 Please review the following criteria by which RSC–Religious Education Research Grants will be judged:

 - We cannot issue new grant monies to faculty members who received RSC funding this past year until they have emailed a paragraph-length summary of their expenditures and activity/accomplishments with the past year’s RSC funding.
-Send these summary reports to the appropriate department RSC co-research director: Kerry Hull (Ancient Scripture) or Gerrit Dirkmaat (Church History and Doctrine).
+Send these summary reports to the appropriate department RSC co-research director: Kerry Muhlestein (Ancient Scripture) or Gerrit Dirkmaat (Church History and Doctrine).

 - Does the proposed research agenda fit the mission and research interests of Religious Education and those of the Religious Studies Center?

 - Does the researcher have the necessary expertise to undertake the proposed project it, and to do so with an acceptable degree of rigor and methodological soundness?